JiscPER/jper/docs/api/API.md

 You need to have the user role "provider" or "repository" to access this endpoint - if you do not have the required role, please contact the Router administrator.

-For example, it may contain a section like:
+The notification JSON may contain a section like:

     "links" : [
         {